 This method of working meant rework was minimized – and when paired with the AMA brand guidelines and the thoughtfulness that went into prototyping, visual design was able to move quickly.

-Given the updated name — sadly, Driveulator went the way of the dodo, to be replaced by EDEN – alongside the entire application redesign, the project required a new logo as well, which we delivered in conjunction with the UI designs.
+Given the updated name — sadly, Driveulator went the way of the dodo, to be replaced by EDEN – alongside the entire web application redesign, the project required a new logo as well, which we delivered in conjunction with the UI designs.
 The end result is a beautifully modern and usable reimagining of their driver training management application; a visual layer that aids the completion of objectives and all-important usability elements like user feedback.

 At this point, we delivered our completed screens and workflows, alongside documentation for development, to AMA’s internal web team.
 Given the scope & complexity of the EDEN application — we designed & delivered over 80 views, which only covers core workflows — proper documentation of the interfaces was as important as the UI designs themselves.
 With that in mind, we set AMA’s dev team up for success with detailed, point-by-point documentation per delivered view.
 Shortly thereafter, AMA came back to us to hired us on for front-end development of the screens in order to give their internal development team a head start, which allowed us to aid usability via interaction design and more.